You want to cook brisket at 225 F but it has stopped cooking called the brisket stall and the internal temperature has halted at 165 F.

-What to do when smoked brisket stalls?
-These are some of the very important questions that I will answer in this article.
+What to do when brisket stalls?
 Along with busting many myths related to brisket stalling.
-Let’s find out!

 Brisket is one of the difficult meats to cook and the purpose of smoking is to break its meat fibers down to the point where they soften and are easier to eat.